kyavuzkurt/rl-examples/README.md

 - **Persistence:** Saves and loads the Q-table using Python's `pickle` module to maintain learned policies across sessions.
 - **Visualization:** Employs Matplotlib to plot training progress and epsilon decay over episodes.

+### DQN on CartPole

+This project implements a DQN agent on the CartPole environment.
+The agent uses a deep neural network to approximate the Q-values and learns to make optimal decisions based on the environment's dynamics.

+**Key Components:**

+- **Environment Setup:** Utilizes Gymnasium to create and manage the CartPole environment.
+- **DQNAgent:** A custom agent that implements the DQN algorithm, including experience replay, target network updates, and epsilon-greedy action selection.
+- **Training Script (`train.py`):** Manages the training loop, agent interactions with the environment, and performance tracking.
+- **Persistence:** Saves and loads the model using TensorFlow's `SavedModel` format to maintain learned policies across sessions.
+- **Visualization:** Employs Matplotlib to plot training progress and epsilon decay over episodes.

 ## Future Plans